-‘Futures’ is an umbrella term for a set of tools used to analyse emerging trends, anticipate their impact and build stories about possible futures
+Futures is an umbrella term for tools like horizon scanning, trend analysis, scenario planning and Delphi.
+These methods are used to analyse emerging trends, anticipate their impact and build stories about possible futures.

-The further we look into the future the greater uncertainty there is.
-As an innovation method, futurescoping therefore aims to build understanding about the forces shaping the future, what surprises could be on the horizon and inform what actions could be taken today to deal with them.
-Futures methods can be used across the public, private and social sector.
+The further we look into the future, the greater uncertainty there is.
+Futures studies aim to build understanding about the forces shaping the future, what surprises could be on the horizon and what actions could be taken today to deal with them.
+Futures methods are used across the public, private and social sectors.

 These futures can be brought to life through the development of future scenarios, by telling stories through science fiction and personas, and even creating objects from the future using speculative design methods.

-Nesta’s use of futures methods started to gain momentum from 2012 onwards, when our work was focused on emerging technologies and new frontiers in science.
+Nesta’s use of futures methods started to gain momentum from 2012 onwards, focusing on emerging technologies and new frontiers in science.

-In 2013 we published Don’t Stop Thinking about Tomorrow, a modest defence of futurology, making the case for futures as a valuable means of interrogating change and innovation.
-For a number of years, we also ran an event series called 'Hot Topics’ which brought together academics, technologists, designers, and policymakers in a bid to cut through the hype and look ahead to the impact of new technologies and scientific breakthroughs.
+In 2013 we published Don’t Stop Thinking about Tomorrow: a modest defence of futurology, making the case for futures as a valuable means of interrogating change and innovation.

 Nesta has commonly used futures methods as a route into exploring topics or technologies which have later gone on to become increasingly important to our work.
-This is particularly the case with our work on Artificial Intelligence, Virtual Reality and the impact of automation on the workforce.
+This is particularly the case with our work on Artificial Intelligence, Virtual Reality, the healthcare system and the impact of automation on the workforce.

 Equally, we use data-mapping as a tool for identifying early signals of change and the growth in new technologies and networks.
-This has played an important role in our Next Generation Internet project which focuses on creating a more inclusive web by 2025.
+This is playing an important role in our Next Generation Internet project which focuses on creating a more inclusive web by 2025.

-As the Arts Council England prepared to develop a new ten-year strategy to 2030, they commissioned Nesta to conduct a rapid horizon scan of the operating climate for arts and cultural organisations.
+As Arts Council England prepared to develop a new ten-year strategy, they commissioned Nesta to conduct a rapid horizon scan of the operating climate for arts and cultural organisations.
 In the 2018 paper Experimental Culture we reviewed data on workforce, future audiences, new technologies and business models and interviewed thought leaders in the field to explore the challenges and opportunities of the next decade for the sector.

-Over the past six years Nesta has worked with partners such as the V&A and Arup on a range of futures workshops which integrate experimental methods such as speculative design, storytelling and performance.
-See, for example, a workshop to generate profiles of future Londoners, narratives about the rise of nanosatellites and possible futures for people-powered medical devices.
+Over the past six years, Nesta has worked with partners such as the V&A and Arup on a range of futures workshops, which integrate experimental methods such as speculative design, storytelling and performance.
+Examples include a workshop to generate profiles of future Londoners, narratives about the rise of nanosatellites and sessions exploring possible futures for people-powered medical devices.

-In 2017 Nesta published a major study on the Future of Skills and Jobs which was underpinned by an innovative methodology which combined historical jobs and trends analysis, qualitative foresight workshops and quantitative machine learning techniques in a novel way to predict which skills and jobs will be in higher demand in the future.
+In 2017, Nesta published a major study on the future of skills and jobs.
+The Future of Skills: employment in 2030 was underpinned by an innovative methodology, which combined historical jobs and trends analysis, qualitative foresight workshops and quantitative machine learning techniques, in a novel way to predict which skills and jobs will be in higher demand in the future.
 The study’s findings challenged the alarmism that holds back technology adoption, innovation and growth.

-Since 2013 Nesta’s FutureFest has taken over 9000 people on a multi-sensory journey to touch, feel, debate, taste and experience the future.
+Since 2013, Nesta’s FutureFest has taken over 11,000 people on a multi-sensory journey to touch, feel, debate, taste and experience the future.
 The interdisciplinary line-up of speakers has included Edward Snowden, Vivienne Westwood, Brian Eno and Lord Martin Rees.
-We have also teamed up with businesses, research bodies, artists, communities, design studios and universities to provide a platform for installations and immersive experiences like ‘Neurosis’ (a neurological thrill ride) and the Fertility Shop of the Future.
+We have also collaborated with businesses, research bodies, artists, communities, design studios and universities to provide a platform for installations and immersive experiences like ‘Neurosis’ (a neurological thrill ride) and the Fertility Shop of the Future.